ensody/ReactiveState-Kotlin/README.md

 }
 ```

 If you work with immutable data classes then you might know this problem.
-You can make immutable data less painful with [arrow Optics DSL](https://arrow-kt.io/docs/optics/dsl/) and [arrow Lens](https://arrow-kt.io/docs/optics/lens/), but that can still result in complicated and inefficient code.
+You can make immutable data less painful with functional lenses (e.g. [arrow Optics DSL](https://arrow-kt.io/docs/optics/dsl/) and [arrow Lens](https://arrow-kt.io/docs/optics/lens/)), but that can still result in complicated and inefficient code.

-Mutable data does allow to shoot yourself in the foot.
-So whether you want to use `MutableValueFlow` is a question of your architecture.
+On the other hand, mutable data does allow to shoot yourself in the foot.
+So whether you want to use `MutableValueFlow` is a question of your architecture and code structure.
-Usually, reactive code consciously puts data into `StateFlow`s in order to allow for observability.
+Usually, reactive code consciously puts data into observables (`StateFlow`s) in order to allow for reactivity.
-This results in a code structure where these `StateFlow`s are the single hosts of each piece of data and the mutations are limited around them or even around the observable database as the source of truth.
+This results in a code structure where these `StateFlow`s are the primary hosts of each piece of data and the mutations are limited around each `StateFlow` or even around the observable database as the single source of truth.

-So, in practice it can be quite safe to work with mutable data.
+So, under these circumstances it can be quite safe to work with mutable data and `MutableValueFlow` makes such use-cases simpler than `MutableStateFlow`.

 ### Unit tests with coroutines